controlm/automation-api-community-solutions/helix-control-m/2-external-monitoring-tools-examples/alerts-to-bhom/README.md

 This Linux (bash) script sends BMC Helix Control-M alerts as events to BMC Helix Operations Management.

 It parses the alert data coming from Helix Control-M (**HCTM**) into JSON format, and then sends it to Helix Operations Management (**BHOM**) using its event ingestion API.
-The JSON data is mapped according to an event class which has to be previously created in BHOM.
+The JSON data is structured according to an event class which has to be previously created in BHOM.

 ## Pre-requisites

 - **Create a new Event Class in BHOM**, using the definition from the [**bhom_ctm_event_class.json**](bhom_ctm_event_class.json) file.

-   This event class called "ControlMEvent" includes all the fields from the HCTM alert data, plus one additional field to include a link to the job that generated the alert (when applicable).

-   *Some HCTM alert fields are not included in this class, as they already exist in its parent class "MonitorEvent" or in the base class "Event".*
+   This event class called "ControlMAlert" includes all the fields from the HCTM alert data, plus one additional field to include a link to the job that generated the alert (when applicable).
+The class inherits all fields from its parent class "MonitorEvent" and from the BHOM base class "Event".

    To create the event class, follow the BHOM documentation for [Event management endpoints in the REST API](https://docs.bmc.com/docs/helixoperationsmanagement/231/event-management-endpoints-in-the-rest-api-1160751462.html) (*remember to select your product version*), and use the "POST /events/classes" endpoint.

--  **Import an Event Policy** in BHOM, using the [**bhom_ctm_event_policy.json**](bhom_ctm_event_policy.json) file.  **[OPTIONAL]**
+-  **Import an Event Policy in BHOM**, using the [**bhom_ctm_event_policy.json**](bhom_ctm_event_policy.json) file.  **[OPTIONAL]**

    This policy has been created to automatically:
       - update existing events coming from HCTM if they already exist in BHOM (which happens when the alert "Status", "Urgency" or "Comment" fields are updated in HCTM), and